 On the right side is a switch for fan operation, with 2 speeds for air conditioner, either low or high speed.
 Furnace has only 1 speed.

-Venom Toy Hauler has furnace located in front baggage compartment.
+Venom and Side Winder Toy Hauler units has furnace located in front baggage compartment.
 Each furnace has it's own owners manual pertaining to that model.
 Refer to it for complete information.

 Operating Instructions